jayden1711/kernel-correctness-checker/README.md

 # kernel-correctness-checker

-A lightweight correctness verification framework for LLM-generated Triton kernels, targeting the **cheating kernel problem**: kernels that pass `torch.allclose` on random inputs while computing something semantically different.
+A lightweight correctness verification framework for LLM-generated Triton kernels, targeting the cheating kernel problem: kernels that pass `torch.allclose` on random inputs while computing something semantically different.

 ## Motivation

-[AccelOpt](https://arxiv.org/pdf/2511.12638) documents LLMs generating kernels that omit necessary work while staying within numerical tolerances. [robust-kbench](https://arxiv.org/abs/2509.14279) corroborates this empirically — apparent speedups collapse from 3.13x to 1.49x after filtering cheating kernels.
+[AccelOpt](https://arxiv.org/pdf/2511.12638) documents LLMs generating kernels that omit necessary work while staying within numerical tolerances. [robust-kbench](https://arxiv.org/abs/2509.14279) confirms this empirically, where apparent speedups collapse from 3.13x to 1.49x after filtering cheating kernels.
 The root cause in both cases: random input testing with fixed tolerances is too weak a correctness criterion.

 ## What This Does